Join us for 110 laps around Drumheller Fountain. Stick around after for food and music at the U-District Street Fair.

 The course begins with a short segment down the upper vista, followed by 110 laps around Drumheller Fountain.
 Runners will enter first loop from the east of the finish line and begin by running counterclockwise.
 The direction will flip every 20 minutes, and runners must change directions only by rounding the marker placed at the north end of the finish line.
 Failure to follow these instructions will prevent us from giving you an official finish time.

 While campus foot traffic is reduced on weekends, expect to navigate around fountain-admirers, passers-by and cyclists.
-The fountain—and the race—will start at 8:00:00.
-There is essentially no shade.
+The fountain—and the race—will start at 8:00.

 Distance | Laps |